juanfont/headscale/docs/acls.md

 For instance, instead of referring to users when defining groups you must use users (which are the equivalent to user/logins in Tailscale.com).

-Please check https://tailscale.com/kb/1018/acls/, and `./tests/acls/` in this repo for working examples.
+Please check https://tailscale.com/kb/1018/acls/ for further information.

 When using ACL's the User borders are no longer applied.
 All machines whichever the User have the ability to communicate with other hosts as